Faculty and Fellows

 Drew W. Billings, Program Coordinator

-Billings has taught a variety of Religious Studies courses at both McGill University (Montreal, QC) and St. Michael's College (Colchester, VT).
+Billings has taught a variety of Religious Studies courses at McGill University (Montreal, QC), St. Michael's College (Colchester, VT), and Pepperdine University (Malibu and Buenos Aires).
 He has traveled extensively throughout Europe and the Middle East, researching various archaeological sites from antiquity.
 Billings received his undergraduate and first master's degree from Cincinnati Christian University and a second master's degree from Columbia University-Union Theological Seminary in the city of New York.
+Billings is finishing his PhD from McGill University.